nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Nipy, is an open-source, community-developed project that aims to solve these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within a single workflow.

-To achieve these aims, Nipype provides a Python-based environment that encourages interactive exploration of different algorithms from different packages (e.g., SPM, FSL), eases development of workflows within and between packages, reduces the learning curve, while creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.
+To achieve these aims, Nipype provides a Python-based environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use a variety of packages.
+Nipype is creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.

 Methods